ddekadt/instrumentally_inclusive_replication_public/README.md

 - "email_exchange": a copy of the email sent in October 2024, when the original version of the comment was sent to the authors.

 - "apsr_submission" and "apsr_submission_r1": anonymized versions of the comment as submitted to the APSR.
+Please note I have note included the reviews or my response to the reviewers.

 - "apsr_final" contains the final .tex files and tables and figures (plus supplementary materials .pdf) sent to the APSR for production, and the final published version of the paper.